Lw-Cui/Non-overlapping-Path-in-Jellyfish/README.md

 # k-non-overlapping Path Algorithm

 ## Motivation
-The high capacity mentioned in the [Jellyfish paper](https://www.usenix.org/system/files/conference/nsdi12/nsdi12-final82.pdf) inspires me to explore its potential to tackle burst flow.
-I want to maximize the average throughput at the expense of tolerable latency.
+The high capacity mentioned in the [Jellyfish paper](https://www.usenix.org/system/files/conference/nsdi12/nsdi12-final82.pdf) inspires us to explore its potential to tackle burst flow.
+We want to maximize the average throughput at the expense of tolerable latency.

 [slides](https://docs.google.com/presentation/d/1iPXMhChZSoxUF0wdVdqB6OcjMytnGAiv8M9-n3hED6o/edit?usp=sharing)

 ## Progress

-I put forward and implemented a new routing algorithm named **k-non-overlapping Path**, which guarantees all links on paths from A to B have no overlapping.
+We put forward and implemented a new routing algorithm named **k-non-overlapping Path**, which guarantees all links on paths from A to B have no overlapping.

 This repository implements and tests non-overlapping path algorithm in Jellyfish Network.